Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 Acts 11:26

 The apostles ultimately embraced this approach.
 Luke relates that “the disciples were first called Christians in Antioch,” illustrating that cultural diversity has been a feature of the body of believers from the earliest days of the Church.
 Antioch was a thriving city with stark divides separating ethnically diverse populations.
-Yet people came from all over the city to see and hear the Word of God being preached–Jews, Romans, Geeks, Syrians, Egyptians and more.
+Yet people came from all over the city to see and hear the Word of God being preached–Jews, Romans, Greeks, Syrians, Egyptians and more.
 How was one to describe this hodgepodge of new believers?
 What united them?
 Christ.
 Therefore, the term “Christian” was born out of this unity amid diversity.

 1 Corinthians 12:12-14